CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated_try01.md

 ```

 # Levels
-There Orthic has 4 main levels:
+Orthic has 4 main levels:
 - Fully written.
 The alphabet and special joins for letters that do not work well together.
 This level is significantly faster than longhand, but you can do better with very little effort.
 - Ordinary.
 Simplified spelling.
 Abbreviations for a few common prefixes and suffixes, including raising the word to indicate some positions.
 (Writing by mode / supra-lineal writing.)
 - Abbreviated, aka Correspondence.
 Teaching Part 1, 9 lessons.
 Recommended for correspondence between members of the Cambridge Shorthand Society.